Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

 \subsection{Unfolded DFT spectra}

-As stated towards the end of the previous section, no explanation of the $\beta$-band can be found in published {\it ab initio} electronic structure calculations in Co$_{1/3}$NbS$_2$\cite{Nakayama2006, Mankovsky2016, Inoshita2019, Popcevic2019}.
-Still, these calculations contain several features worth noticing, and the comparison between such a DFT calculation to our ARPES spectra seems worth doing.
-Subsequently, we discuss ways and mechanisms beyond such DFT calculations that may be responsible for the observed $\beta$-band.
+As stated towards the end of the previous section, no explanation of the $\beta$-band can be found in published {\it ab initio} electronic structure calculations in Co$_{1/3}$NbS$_2$ \cite{Nakayama2006, Mankovsky2016, Inoshita2019, Popcevic2019}.
+Still, these calculations contain several features worth noticing, and the comparison between such a DFT calculation and our ARPES spectra seems worth doing.
+Subsequently, we discuss the ways to go beyond such DFT calculations in order to account for the observed $\beta$-band.

-To start with, the spin 3/2 magnetic state of Co convincingly shapes several experimental properties of Co$_{1/3}$NbS$_2$, and in particular the Currie-Wiess behavior of the magnetic susceptibility, in a wide temperature range.
-DFT may catch this prominent property of the electronic system only by addressing the magnetically ordered state and spin-polarized calculations.
+To start with, the spin 3/2 magnetic state of Co convincingly shapes several experimental properties of Co$_{1/3}$NbS$_2$, and in particular the Curie-Weiss behavior of the magnetic susceptibility that extends over a wide temperature range \cite{Anzenhofer1970}.
+The DFT can address this property only by considering the magnetically ordered state.
 Alternatively, the electronic states emerging from the calculation are characterized by the same density of spin-up and spin-down electrons at all Co sites.
-The DFT+U approach\cite{Martin2004, Tolba2018}, which includes the Coulomb Hubbard correction $U$ to local interactions, turns helpful in better addressing the electronic correlations on Co atom and in reproducing the magnetic moment measured experimentally.
-Our self-consistent determination of $U$ within the DFT+U approach yields $U\approx 5$ eV at Co atom.
-This value of $U$ was also used in several previous studies in compounds with Co atoms\cite{Juhin2010,Chen2011,Mann2016}, and the value used in our {\it ab initio} calculations in Co$_{1/3}$NbS$_2$ in Ref. ~\onlinecite{Popcevic2019}.
-The latter is the calculation that we will be using to compare with our experimental data.
+The DFT+U approach \cite{Anisimov1993, Liechtenstein1995, Cococcioni2005, Martin2004, Tolba2018}, which includes the Coulomb Hubbard correction $U$ to local interactions, turns helpful in better addressing the electronic correlations on Co atom and in reproducing the magnetic moment measured experimentally.
+Our self-consistent determination of $U$ within the DFT+U approach \cite{Cococcioni2005,Timrov2018} yields $U\approx 5$ eV at Co atom.
+This value of $U$ was also used in several previous studies in compounds with Co atoms \cite{Juhin2010,Chen2011,Mann2016}, as well in our electronic {\it ab initio} calculations for Co$_{1/3}$NbS$_2$ in Ref. ~\onlinecite{Popcevic2019}.
+The results of that calculation, also briefly presented in Fig.~\ref{Lfig12}(c) in the Appendix, will be used in this section for the comparison with our experimental data.